Device Identity and Network Security

 Obtaining the Device ID is an essential first step to registering a device.

-For a real-world product, a good option is to use the You may also build bespoke mechanisms to obtain the Device ID as required.
+For a real-world product, a good option is to use the Blecon Scanner.
+You may also build bespoke mechanisms to obtain the Device ID as required.
 See the Retrieve a device's identitypage for more details.